spryker/spryker-docs/_includes/pbc/all/install-features/202403.0/marketplace/install-the-marketplace-merchant-feature.md

 | merchant_reference | &check;  | String    | MER000006                  | Identifier of the merchant in the system.
 Have to be unique.                                                                |
 | username           | &check;  | String    | `michele@sony-experts.com` | Username of the merchant user.
 It is an email address that is used for logging into the Merchant Portal as a merchant user. |

-2. Create the Step model for writing merchant user data.
+2. Create the Step model for writing merchant user data:

 <details>
 <summary markdown='span'>src/Pyz/Zed/DataImport/Business/Model/MerchantUser/MerchantUserWriterStep.php</summary>